neoml-lib/neoml/NeoML/docs/en/API/ClassificationAndRegression/Linear.md

 A linear classifier finds a hyperplane that divides the feature space in half.

-In **NeoML** library this method is implemented by the  `CLinearClassifier` class.
+In **NeoML** library this method is implemented by the  `CLinear` class.
 It exposes a `Train` method for creating a classification model and a `TrainRegression` method for creating a linear regression model.

 ## Training settings

-The parameters are represented by a `CLinearClassifier::CParams` structure.
+The parameters are represented by a `CLinear::CParams` structure.

 - *Function* — the loss function.
 - *MaxIterations* — the maximum number of iterations allowed.